mauvilsa/nw-page-editor/README.md

 Windows:

+In the github repository's releases there are for selected version prebuilt packages for windows.
+To install, go to https://github.com/mauvilsa/nw-page-editor/releases and download and extract the latest `nw-page-editor-win-x64.zip` file.
+To open the app, execute the `nw-page-editor.exe` and for convenience create a shortcut to open the app.

+If you are interested in the latest version for which there is no prebuilt package, follow the following instructions:

 1. Download the SDK version of the NW.js package appropriate for your platform from http://nwjs.io/downloads.
 Extract it to a location where you store applications renaming the base directory to nw-page-editor.